Joshua-Yu28/Diary/README.md

 2024 3.11 School classes and homework.

-2024 3.12 Finish lab6, and start working on gitlet.
+2024 3.12 Finish lab 6, and start working on gitlet.

-2024 3.13 Watching specs and introducing videos and get started.
+2024 3.13 Watching specs and introducing videos and getting started.

 2024 3.14 School things.